mark279455/Quicksilver-IT/README.md

 ## Wireframes

-Wireframes were created for the following screen widths:
+Wireframes were created using Balsamiq for the following screen widths:

 320 - 420 px wide
 421 = 672 px wide